QMTB/Automated_Elk_Deployment/README.md

 Machines within the network can only be accessed by Ansible control node SSH.
 - Only the Jump Box Provisioner 10.0.0.4 has access to the Elk Server.

-- ***Note--- Access is currently limited to the public IP of my home workstation.
-However, this network does accept public HTTP traffic via port 80 through the Load balancer gateway Public IP address.
-If the load balancer security rule 103 was upended, the load balancer could grant public access to the backend pool DVWA servers.

-- The Jump Box Provisoner is only accessible via SSH from my Home Public IP workstation.
-The Jump Box in turn has SSH access to all of the internal servers by way of the Ansible control node.

-- The Elk server allows HTTP through port 5601.
-Again, access is currently limited to only my Workstation Public IP.